mniju/Blog/_posts/2020-07-23-An-Introduction-to-PPO.md

  2. When in training

-        We just return the action distribution along with the values.
+    Just return the action distribution along with the values.
 This will be called when making every step update.

 ```python
 else: